Press & Media Coverage

 Become a Member Request SupportMedia Enquiries

-For press inquiries, interviews, or more information about our work:
+For press enquiries, interviews, or more information about our work:

 Email: organiser@foodandsolidarity.org